 On the same layer, paint on the top of earth with a white soft brush to lighten up the top half of the earth.

 Import moon.png.
-We’re going to repeat Step 18 and 19 to create the similar effect but instead of on top, we’re going to paint it on the left side.
+We’re going to repeat Step 18 and 19 to create a similar effect but instead of on top, we’re going to paint it on the left side.

 Group the moon layers and the earth layers.
 Create a new exposure adjustment layer and a vibrance adjustment layer.
 Change the value as shown below.